Find Grad Schools

 16 Yearly Graduations

 George Washington University comes in at #3 on our list of the most popular colleges offering graduate certificates in museology/museum studies.
-The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+Each year, around 27,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $60,856 per year, while in-state graduate students, on average, pay $33,930 per year.
 During the most recent year for which we have data, 16 people received their graduate certificate in museology/museum studies from GWU.
-Of these students, 100% were women and 15% were members of underrepresented racial-ethnic groups.
+About 90% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #3